Big-Bytes-Labs/fisher-rs/Readme.md

+# Ramanujan

-# Ramanujan: A fast, powerful, flexible and easy to use open source data analysis and manipulation tool written in Rust
+A fast, powerful, flexible and easy to use open source data analysis and manipulation tool written in Rust.

 ## Features: